RetroDECK/ES-DE/INSTALL-DEV.md

 <command>~/App*/yuzu*.AppImage %ROM%</command>
 ```

+There is a special case when it comes to file extensions where it's possible to use extensionless files if required.
+To accomplish this simply add a dot (.) to the list of extensions in the `<extension>` tag.
+Obviously this makes it impossible to use the _directories interpreted as files_ functionality as there is no file extension, but apart from that everything should work the same as for regular files.

 Keep in mind that you have to set up your emulators separately from ES-DE as the es_systems.xml file assumes that your emulator environment is properly configured.

 Below is an overview of the file layout with various examples.
 For the command tag, the newer es_find_rules.xml logic described later in this document removes the need for most of the legacy options, but they are still supported for special configurations and for backward compatibility with old configuration files.